Tax Problems Caused By Financial Hardship

 - Was the situation beyond your control, unavoidable and unforeseeable?

-The more information you can provide to back up your claim, the better your chances for penalty relief.
+The more information you can provide to support your claim, the better your chances for penalty relief.

 Can I Pay My Back Taxes In Installments?

-If you need time to pay off your tax balance, you will need to negotiate an installment agreement.
-The IRS may allow you time to pay off your taxes in installments based on your financial ability.
-You need to make sure that you do not commit to a payment that is too high for you to handle every month, or you will default the agreement.
-Keep in mind that you still have to pay your current taxes on top of the back taxes.
-If you fail to make the promised payments or incur another filing, or payment delinquency, your agreement will be defaulted.
+You must negotiate an installment agreement if you need time to pay off your tax balance.
+The IRS may allow you time to pay your taxes in installments based on your financial ability.
+You need to ensure that you do not commit to a payment that is too high to handle every month, or you will default on the agreement.
+Remember that you still have to pay your current taxes on top of the back taxes.
+If you fail to make the promised payments, incur another filing, or pay delinquency, your agreement will default.

 Can I Bankrupt Old Taxes?